-As mentioned on the previous page, a Licensing officer will contact you to discuss next steps (including your initial inspection).
+As mentioned on the previous page, once a Licensing officer has been assigned to your application they will contact you to discuss next steps (including your initial inspection).
 It is important to note that your initial inspection may not take place for a few weeks.

 At the Initial Inspection the Licensing Officer will look at the indoor and outdoor space and discuss your plans for any renovations.
-Based on the floor plans you have submitted and the walk-through of the proposed space, Licensing may also discuss an estimate of the potential licensed capacity, however the actual capacity is calculated at the final inspection once all building/renovations have been completed.
+Based on the floor plans you have submitted and the walk-through of the proposed space, Licensing may also discuss the proposed capacity.